- How much does Rehab.com cost?

 To fix factual information, please email us at email@example.com

 Unclaimed Listings are those created by Rehab.com.
 Unclaimed Listings are comprised of basic facility information (address, contact information, basic description, public youtube/vimeo videos, etc.).

 - How do I take my facility profile down?

 We don't remove any listings of treatment centers from the site.
-Under Fair Use laws we maintain the right to reprint accurate information on publicly listed businesses.
+Under Fair Use laws we maintain the right to reprint accurate information on publicly listed facilities.
 We encourage all rehab/recovery service providers to claim listings and update content free of charge.

-Don't you have to, by law, remove a business listing if the business requests it?
+- Don't you have to, by law, remove a listing if a rehab facility requests it?

 If a rehab/recovery services provider does not want that content associated with its listing, then it should claim the listing and change the content accordingly.
 There are a number of policies, regulations, statues, and laws that protect our ability to disclose and distribute information available publicly, as well as to publish user-generated reviews and reports.
 These include trademark law, Anti-SLAPP (Strategic Lawsuit Against Public Participation) statutes and policies, and 47 US Code §230.